esper-io/dev-docs/docs/home/README.md

 # Overview

-Esper Dev provides tools that enable Android developers to deliver highly secure solutions for Dedicated Devices with greater flexibility and control, a better development experience, designed for the entire development lifecycle, while helping IT do more with less.
+Esper Dev provides tools that enable Android developers to deliver highly secure solutions for Dedicated Devices with greater flexibility and control.
+This leads to a better development experience, designed for the entire development lifecycle, while helping IT do more with less.
 A [rich API](https://api.esper.io) set and a variety of [open-source SDKs](https://github.com/esper-io/esper-client-py) and tools allow you to incorporate device management for your apps and Dedicated Device apps and dedicated devices.\
-Coupled with the intuitive Esper Dev Console and Esper Manage Dashboard, Esper allows you to gradually scale your fleet at your own place.
-You can start with emulated devices, your currently available Dedicated Device or off-the-shelf Android hardware, or Esper Development Devices  that run Esper Enhanced Android.
-Across the endless variety of Dedicated Devices, Esper gives you supreme control of your app on your device.
+Coupled with the intuitive Esper Dev Console and Esper Manage Dashboard, Esper allows you to gradually scale your fleet at your own pace.
+You have options here; start with emulated devices, your currently available Dedicated Device or off-the-shelf Android hardware, or else Esper Development Devices  that run Esper Enhanced Android.
+Across the endless variety of Dedicated Devices, Esper gives you supreme control of your app on your own device.

 ![overview](./overview.jpg)